freeorion/freeorion/default/python/README.md

 ```

 ## Debug via chat
-This is an REPL to AI.
+To inspect current AI state in the game
+It's possible to start interactive console with AI.
+It's the same REPL (Read-Print-Evaluate-Loop) as you have when
+starting Python from the console.
+With all AI variables in it.
-You could print AI variables, you could change them,
+You could print any AI variables, you could change them,
 you could even reload some python files with `reload()`

 Result is printed both to the chat and logs.

-- Go to logs and config directory
+- Go to "logs and config" directory
 - Open AI/config.in
 - Add `allow_debug_chat=1` to main section
   ```ini